 Even if you don’t take their pro plans, Shopify can still end up being very expensive.
 Many of the third-party plugins you will want usually cost from between US$29/month and US$97/month each.
 This adds up really quickly.

 Shopify is stable, well supported, and typically cheaper to launch than self-hosted options.
-The hidden and long term costs though soon make this far less appealing in our view, hence despite its popularity, it is rare we ever recommend it.
+The hidden and long term costs though soon make this far less appealing in our view, hence despite its popularity, we don’t recommend it to everyone.
+However, if you are looking for something reliable and low maintenance, it could be a good option.

 Open-Source Self-Hosted Platforms